Starting a Medicinal Herb Garden

 Feverfew is an easy to grow herb that thrives in everyday soil.
 In fact, it grows wild in yards and along roadsides.
 The short leafy plant produces tiny daisy-like summer blooms.

 It likes full sun but will tolerate afternoon shade with a pH of around 6.5.
-This plant does well on the front edges of gardens as t typically grows between eight and twelve inches tall.
+This plant does well on the front edges of gardens as it typically grows between eight and twelve inches tall.

 Feverfew grows easily from seed and can be planted in the spring or fall.
-Johnnys Select Seeds carries several varieties.
-I grow the Magic variety.

 One planting caution: This plant readily reseeds and does not need pollinators.
 Which is good because your local bees may be repelled by its smell.
 So don’t plant with aromatic pollinating flowers.